Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Experiments

-\textbf{Masked Autoencoder.} We use the same architecture as~\cite{li:2023:applying}.
-A 3-layer transformer encoder~\cite{vaswani:2017:transformer} extracts features from input patches.
-A decoder with 2 layers is attached to the encoder for pre-training with MAE.
-We follow the configuration in~\cite{li:2023:applying} and train all models for 120 epochs with a batch size of 64 and an AdamW optimizer.
-We evaluate the pre-trained point cloud transformer for 3D object detection on ScanNet~\cite{dai:2017:scannet_dataset} benchmark.
-We use 3DETR~\cite{misra:2021:3detr} as the detection head and fine-tune the model for 1080 epochs with batch size 8, following the original setup.
-Mean average precision with a 3D IoU threshold of 25\% and 50\% (\ie, AP25 and AP50) over 18 classes are evaluation matrices.
-We also fine-tune the pre-trained transformer for semantic segmentation on S3DIS~\cite{armeni:2017:s3dis_dataset} dataset.
-We use the same segmentation head and protocol as~\cite{li:2023:applying} and train for 300 epochs with batch size 12.
-We report mean accuracy (mAcc) and mean IoU (mIoU) over 13 classes in Area 5.
+\textbf{Masked Autoencoder.} We use the same setup to pre-train and fine-tune masked autoencoders as~\cite{li:2023:applying}.
+Specifically, a 3-layer transformer encoder~\cite{vaswani:2017:transformer} extracts features from input patches.
+A decoder with 2 layers is attached to the encoder for pre-training.
+All models are pre-trained for 120 epochs with a batch size of 64 and an AdamW optimizer~\cite{loshchilov:2017:decoupled}.
+The pre-trained encoder is evaluated for 3D object detection on the ScanNet~\cite{dai:2017:scannet_dataset} benchmark.
+3DETR~\cite{misra:2021:3detr} is used as the detection head and is fine-tuned for 1080 epochs with batch size 8.
+The mean average precision with a 3D-IoU threshold of \SI{25}{\percent} and \SI{50}{\percent} (\ie, AP25 and AP50) over 18 classes are evaluation matrices.
+We also fine-tune the pre-trained transformer for semantic segmentation on the S3DIS~\cite{armeni:2017:s3dis_dataset} dataset, an indoor dataset captured in 6 indoor areas.
+A segmentation head is connected to the pre-trained encoder.
+The entire network is fine-tuned for 300 epochs with batch size 12.
+Mean accuracy (mAcc) and mean IoU (mIoU) over 13 classes in Area 5 are reported as metrics.